ilborga70/ACRLauncher/README.md

 ### 🎮 Game Management
 - **Multi-Platform Support**
   Automatically detects game installations on Steam and Epic Games.

-- **Manual Path Selection**
-  Allows browsing and selecting `acr.exe` if installed in a custom location.

 - **Dynamic UI**
   Automatically extracts and displays the official game icon inside the launcher.